-- 26. It is important that the Church should be open about any misconduct that is proved to have taken place.
-Tribunals therefore announce their determination of complaints in public, giving reasons for their decision, although details disclosing the identity of anyone involved in the case may be withheld in the interests of justice (see paragraph 201 above). - 262.263.
+- 251. It is important that the Church should be open about any misconduct that is proved to have taken place.
+Tribunals therefore announce their determination of complaints in public, giving reasons for their decision, although details disclosing the identity of anyone involved in the case may be withheld in the interests of justice (see paragraph 194 above). - 252.
 If a penalty is imposed on a priest or deacon other than after a determination by a tribunal, the penalty and brief particulars of the misconduct should be announced publicly.
-Details disclosing the identity of any child, or where necessary to protect their private lives the identity of any others involved in the complaint (except the respondent), should be withheld from the announcement to the public. - The media may be particularly interested in complaints of misconduct against the clergy.
+Details disclosing the identity of any child, or where necessary to protect their private lives the identity of any others involved in the complaint (except the respondent), should be withheld from the announcement to the public. - 253.
+The media may be particularly interested in complaints of misconduct against the clergy.
 Unfortunately, media coverage in advance of any determination of the complaint can be speculative and misinformed, which can damage not only the complainant and the respondent, but also the local church or community and the wider church.
 For this reason, it is advisable for anyone involved in a complaint who is approached by the media to refer the enquirer straightaway to the appropriate communications officer, which will normally be the diocesan communications officer.
+If, however, the complaint has been referred to the Designated Officer for a formal investigation, then the media should instead be directed to the Communications Division at Church House, Great Smith Street, London SW1P 3NZ.